DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-09 Changes I've Made So Far.md

 	- Fix how easy they are to go around / get out of sight
 	- Fix how easy it is to get out of range of their attacks
 	- Make them move faster / make them an actual threat for the player
-- Make new enemy types idk
+- Make new enemy types
-	- At least 1 type of enemy that
+	- At least 1 type of enemy that is medium / long ranged.
+	- I want to make these so we can know how to build the favelas around them

+### Powers
+- Create some of the powers that were written down in the other document